 When I returned to my desk with my own cup of dark magic blend coffee, I thought about the summer I turned eight, when a friend of my father's stayed with us after he had just been kicked out of the house where his wife and two daughters lived.
-I'd called him Bee because on Saturday mornings he'd take me - just me! - to The Ice Cream Shack for honey ice cream.
-After I'd licked off the drizzled honey and smoothed the ice cream scoop into a beige ball, he'd say, "Honey," so I'd laugh, "can I have a lick?"
+I'd called him Bee because on Saturday mornings he'd take me-just me!-to The Ice Cream Shack for honey ice cream.
+After I'd licked off the drizzled honey and smoothed the ice cream scoop into a beige ball, he'd say, "Honey," so I'd laugh, and then ask "Can I have a lick?"
 I'd offer him as much as he wanted, but he'd only take one slow lick and then hand the cone back to me, saying, "You're my girl!"
 I would finish the entire thing myself, sticky everywhere, while he watched with a smile.

 Very late at night, he'd come into my room, closing the door behind him.
-"Bzzz," he'd whisper, waking me up, his voice vibrating deeply.
+"Bzzz," he'd whisper, waking me up.
 "Can I sit here?" he'd whisper, and he'd sit there on the corner of my bed, or sometimes lay there beside me in his boxer shorts under my bright quilt, his knees resting in the crook of my knees.
-I knew that this was a secret between us, a kind of trade for our ice cream trips.
-His fingers would stroke my bare arm so gently it was as if they were hovering above me, the way it might feel if a bee were to fly just a millimeter above the skin.
+I knew that this was a secret between us, a trade for the ice cream.
+His fingers would stroke my bare arm so gently it was as if they were hovering above me, the way it might feel if a bee were to fly a millimeter above the skin.